-For ideas on pond designs, also see 17+ Beautiful Backyard Pond Ideas for All Budgets.
+For ideas on pond designs, also see 17+ Beautiful Backyard Pond Ideas for All Budgets which also includes all of my top garden pond tips.

 In addition to the pond kit, the only materials needed were rocks (large, medium, and gravel), and aquatic plants.